Issues Common Among Men Who Experience Same-Sex Attraction

 Body Issues

-Some people experience a strong preoccupation with their bodies or with specific bodily features or flaws.
+People who experience same-sex attraction often have a strong preoccupation with their bodies or with specific bodily features or flaws.
 Therapists refer to this condition as body dysmorphic disorder.
-Review this list as you did the two previous lists.
+Review this list as you did the previous lists.

 • Excessive concern and shame about a defect or flaw on your face or body that others have either never noticed or have repeatedly told you is just fine or normal.